fionahiklas/simple-minikube-deployment/README.md

 Run this command in a seperate terminal to allow connection to the ingress

 ```
-minikube service -n ingress-nginx ingress-nginx-controller
+./ssh-tunnel.sh
 ```

-Run `ps -ef | grep "docker@127.0.0.1"` to find the port used for proxying the ingress and then run a `curl` command to access the nginx server
+then run a `curl` command to access the nginx server

 ```
-curl -vvv -H "Host: hello.internal" localhost:55243/hello
+curl -vvv -H "Host: hello.internal" localhost:10080/hello
 ```

-Replace `55243` with the actual proxy port

-NOTE: Running `minikube tunnel` may also work but this requires admin
-      rights and I was trying to avoid that

-TODO: Figure out if there is a better way to make this tunnel/proxy work!
-TODO: Test this on Linux rather than MacOS as that might remove a layer of indirection for the networking

 ## Setup